 Questions and answers

 We have provided answers to many commonly asked questions about our policies below.
-If you would like any more information, download our Policy Booklet or call us on 1800 668 502.
+If you would like any more information, please download the Product Disclosure Statement for your policy or call us on 1800 668 502 (Mon-Fri 8.30am-5pm AEST).

 Frequently asked questions about our policies

-For further details, please refer to the Product Disclosure Statement.
+For further details, please refer to our Product Disclosure Statement.

-This is the stated percentage of each claim for eligible Vet Expenses for which we will reimburse you, subject to any applicable Benefit Limits.
-For example: for an 80% Benefit Percentage we will reimburse you for 80% of the eligible Vet Expenses and subject to Benefit Limits.
+This is the stated percentage of each claim for eligible vet expenses for which we will reimburse you, subject to any applicable Benefit Limits or Sub-limits.
+Note: The applicable Benefit Percentage will be shown on your Certificate of Insurance.

-We offer Lifetime Cover, once your pet is insured with us we will renew your pet’s policy for life, as long as you continue to renew your policy, subject to the terms and conditions of the policy.
+We offer lifetime cover, so once your pet is insured with us we will renew your pet’s policy for life, as long as you continue to renew your policy (subject to the terms and conditions of the policy).

 Yes, you can visit any vet (other than yourself) that is licensed to legally practice as a veterinarian in Australia.